-In aggregate, 187 soil and silt samples from the AMIGO claims were submitted to ALS Chemex in Vancouver for 47 element ICP-MS multi-element analysis using a four acid, near total digestion.
+Samples were submitted to ALS Chemex in Vancouver for 47 element ICP-MS multi-element analysis using a four acid, near total digestion.
 Of note, ALS Chemex employs its own ISO certified testing procedures for quality assurance.
 Duplicate samples will be submitted to a second commercial laboratory according to True North Gems' in-house QA/QC protocols.